umuro/reducer/README.md

 The search priority of functions will be in this order
 1. User space.
 Defined in the script
-2. Built-in extention.
+2. Built-in extension.
+Special domains to extend the Reducer.
 Look up for a mapping in ReducerExternal_ReducerLibrary.res
+3. Very Basic built-ins not provided by MathJs library.
+If they are very basic to computer languages in general.
-3. MathJs built-in
+4. MathJs built-in

-The whole map-reduce uses the Result monad.
+The whole tree code map-reduce uses the Result monad.
 All run-time exceptions are converted to a Result monad.
 Because of this there is no need to look for patterns like n/0.
 Division by zero and all other exceptions enters the flow as a monad.
 If desired built-in functions can return a result monad also.

 ## Examples
 module Reducer.Examples contains examples of parsing and evaluating.
 To execute run Demo.res